3 Alternatives to Chlorine for Swimming Pools

 Capable of purifying water quickly, and efficiently, ozone can clean pool water about 3,000 times faster than traditional chlorine—leaving no by-products behind except pure oxygen.
 Ozone, itself, can be produced by an ultraviolet, or UV, light.
 As one of the best alternatives to chlorine for swimming pools, an ozone system powered by UV lights is one of the most energy efficient around.

 The system’s UV lamp directly converts oxygen into ozone by dividing oxygen molecules into individual atoms.
 These atoms recombine with other oxygen molecules to form ozone—a process which occurs instantly, injecting the resulting gas into the system’s plumbing return line.

 This ozone gas is harmless to your pool’s equipment.
 When applied properly, ozone can even be the gentlest water purifier in existence.
 While you might still need to shock your pool with occasional chlorine, the use of ozone can greatly lower your sanitization costs, year-round.

 Finding the Best Alternatives to Chlorine for Swimming Pools

 Now that you know about the best chlorine-alternative options around, what should you do next?
 Here at GPS Pools, we suggest giving our team a call.
 We’ve spent years optimizing pools for supreme cost-efficiency and effectiveness.
-Whether you’re remodeling your pool area or need a pool system upgrade—we have you covered.
+Whether you’re resurfacing or remodeling your pool deck, resurfacing your concrete pool, or need a pool system upgrade—we have you covered.